chuqijiang/Machine-Learning/Machine-Learning-Course-Project/Project1/README.md

 # Project 1: Structural Risk Minimization

 ## Introduction
-This project focuses on building an efficient email spam filter using various machine learning techniques and a MERN stack, deployed on AWS.
+This project focuses on building an efficient email spam filter using various machine learning techniques.

 ## Key Components
 - **Project1Main.py**: Main function of the project.